He was such a damsel in distress

 Like that made any sense.
 But, like all that had happened that night, I decided to run with it.
 After all, I had a damsel in distress to save from himself.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, alaskarueWrite a Review